Space-papaya/PICZL/docs/source/getting_started.rst

      pc.execute.run.predict_redshifts()

-The following Python snippet is the most basic example to test the installation has worked.
+This Python snippet is the most basic example to test the installation has worked.
-This will generate a single output file stored in the ``demo/result/`` folder.
+It will generate a single output file stored in the ``demo/result/`` folder.
 The user may define storage locations later.
 You can also get an example notebook running this code `here <https://github.com>`_.